SuperOfficeDocs/superoffice-docs/docs/onsite/upgrade/to-81/move-crm-server.md

     ![imagei4ebl.png][img5]

-2. In *SuperOffice.ini* file (Archivepath line) on all computers which have SuperOffice Windows application installed.
+2. In *SuperOffice.ini* file (Archivepath line) on all computers that have SuperOffice Windows application installed.

     ![image7byzr.png][img6]